antfu/raycast-multi-translate/README.md

 - Removed the representation of flag emojis, as languages are not countries
 - Removed the `Translate From` command, and the language selection dropdown, as they are automatized
 - Show details view by default
+- Cache translation results
 - Make "Use current selection" passive and don't interfere the input field

 ## Installation

-Currently you need to clone this repo and install it locally in developer mode.
+Currently, you need to clone this repo and install it locally in developer mode.

+You will need to have [Node.js](https://nodejs.org) and [pnpm](https://pnpm.io/) installed.

+1. Clone this repo `git clone https://github.com/antfu/raycast-multi-translate`
+2. Go to the folder `cd raycast-multi-translate`
+3. Install dependencies `pnpm install`
+4. Go to Raycast, run `Import Extension` and select the folder

 There is **no plan** to publish to the bloated [raycast/extensions](https://github.com/raycast/extensions) until they make a decentralized publishing system.

+## Features

+### Source Language Detection

+By default we send the text to Google Translate and let it detect the source language automatically.
+In some cases, it might not be accrute because different works in different languages can spell the same.
+For example, `ours` in French means `bear`, but in English it means `belonging to us`.
+In this case, if you want to translate `ours` in French, you can add `>fr` to the end of the text to force the source language to be French.

 ## TODO

-- [ ] Verify by translating back
 - [ ] Integrate with the dictionary plugin to correct the spelling